mhostetter/galois/docs/basic-usage/poly-creation.rst

 ----------------------

-As with *Galois field arrays*, the finite field element representation of the polynomial coefficients may be changed by setting the `display` keyword argument of :func:`galois.GF` or using the :func:`galois.FieldClass.display` method.
+As with *Galois field arrays*, the finite field element representation of the polynomial coefficients may be changed by setting the `display` keyword argument of :func:`galois.GF` or using the :func:`galois.FieldArrayClass.display` method.

 .. ipython:: python